Introspection in Midlife Crisis: 11 Ways to Restructure your Life Through

 What is introspection in midlife?

 Introspection in Midlife involves in-depth self-examination between the ages of 40 and 60, during which people reassess their values, life decisions, and future possibilities.
-According to research from the MIDUS project, this time can be emotionally turbulent, but when it is seen constructively, it can lead to increased resilience and wisdom.
+According to research from the MIDUS project, this period can be emotionally turbulent, but when viewed constructively, it can lead to increased resilience and wisdom.

 How does introspection in midlife happen?